Mellon Research Scholars - University of Houston

 • Programming

-Scholars receive $1,100 for participating in a full-time, two-week camp (May 15-26, 2023).
-The seminar series will cover topics such as writing a personal statement, developing a curriculum vitae (CV), preparing for the GRE, applying for nationally competitive scholarships, and creating a writing sample.
+Scholars receive $1,000 for participating in a full-time, two-week camp in May.
+The seminar series will cover topics such as how to find and evaluate graduate programs in your field, writing a personal statement, developing a curriculum vitae (CV), preparing for the GRE, applying for nationally competitive scholarships, and creating a writing sample.
 During the workshop, the Mellon Research Scholars will be required to develop a personal statement, a CV, and a plan for executing their summer research project.
 There will also be faculty-led panels on pursuing career trajectories within the humanities, conducting interdisciplinary research, and entering academia.

-The Mellon Research Scholars will receive a $3,900 fellowship to conduct a full-time, 10-week research experience (June 1-August 4, 2023) during the summer.
+The Mellon Research Scholars receive a $4,000 fellowship to conduct a full-time, 10-week research experience during the summer.
 The faculty mentors will guide the students throughout their summer research projects.
 The Mellon Research Scholars will also attend a weekly lecture series offered by the Office of Undergraduate Research and Major Awards.
 Seminar topics will include employing research ethics, using library resources, and developing a research poster to present at the next UH Undergraduate Research Day.

 • Expectations